How to Use a Saw the Right Way

 - Finally, after each of these steps has been completed, you can put on a pair of safety goggles and perform the cut with the confidence of knowing that the result will turn out exactly like you’ve planned.

 Rough framing cuts are best accomplished with a circular saw.
-Its portable size makes it ideal for making fast rip and crosscuts into plywood and 2 x 4’s—a must for building a deck, house framing, and large remodeling.
+Its portable size makes it ideal for making fast rip and crosscuts into plywood and 2 x 4’s—a must for building a deck, house framing, and large-scale remodeling.

-Smooth intricate and curved cuts are made with a sabre saw.
+Smooth intricate and curved cuts are made with a reciprocating saw.
 The tiny teeth cut in an upward motion as the saw is slowly pushed down a straight or curved path.
 The saw can also be plunged to make internal cutouts.

 Notches and Cutouts